-The normal way to mark messages for translation is via $("msg")$ just as for packages.
+The normal way to mark messages for translation is via ("msg") just as for packages.
 However, sometimes one needs to mark passages for translation without wanting them translated at the time, for example when declaring string constants.
-This is the purpose of the N- macro, for example may be used as a wrapper for ngettext: however in some cases the preferred approach has been to conditionalize (on ENABLE_NLS) code using ngettext.
+This is the purpose of the N\ macro, for example from file src/main/errors.c.